 - Using a quick Segment; takes more time to prepare, but it's a lot more accurate.

-This built-in feature will allow you to test your filters quickly, but it has some limitations:
+This feature allows you to test your filters quickly right in the view filter window, however, it has some limitations:

-- Filter verification uses only a small sample of your data.
+- The built-in Filter verification tool uses only a small sample of your data.

 - You cannot verify filters for IPs or Geo-based fields.

 - You cannot test advanced filters.